-With the reform of the Criminal Code of 2010, criminal liability of legal persons was introduced for the first time in Spain.
-Since then, companies would be liable for crimes committed by their employees and managers that resulted in a direct or indirect benefit for the entity and that could lead, as a consequence, from financial fines to the suspension of activities, or even dissolution of legal entities.
+With the reform of the Criminal Code of 2010, the criminal liability of legal personswas introduced for the first time in Spain.
+Since then, companies would be liable for those crimes committed by their workers and managers that resulted in a direct or indirect benefit for the entity and that could entail, as a consequence, from economic fines, to the suspension of activities, or even the dissolution of the legal entity.

-Furthermore, in 2015, it was established that legal persons that implement crime prevention models and meet a series of requirements could have their criminal liability mitigated or even be exempted from criminal liability.
+Likewise, in 2015 it was established that legal entities that implement crime prevention models and comply with a series of requirements could see their criminal responsibility mitigated or even be exempted from it.

-It should be noted that it is not mandatory to have a prevention of criminal offenses model, rather it is a voluntary system, but through its implementation, in addition to the aforementioned possible exemption from punishment, risk of occurrence of criminal offenses is significantly reduced, also actions and behaviors that could lead to the commission of crimes.
-The image and reputation of the company is preserved, increasing the trust of customers in the entities.
+It should be noted that it is not mandatory to have a model for the prevention of criminal offenses, but it is a voluntary system, but through its implementation, in addition to the aforementioned possible exemption from penalty, The risk of occurrence of actions and behaviors that could lead to the commission of crimes is significantly reduced, the image and reputation of the company is preserved, increasing customer confidence in the entities.